Skip to content

 So the amount of species in Plot B is actually ~0.94 multiplied by \(s\).
 This makes sense, as since we employed a log link function, an increase or decrease in the predictor variable has not an additive but multiplicative effect on the response variable.

-Hint: What if you don’t want to calculate that every time??
+Hint: What if you don’t want to calculate that every time?
 Don’t worry, we’ll talk about how to do it in R easily, next.

 Step 7 – Prediction & Conclusions

-df_pred <- df %>%
+df_pred_in_sample <- df_species %>%

-Species_pred = stats::predict(mod_poi, type = "response")
+Species_pred = predict(mod_species_poi, type = "response")

 )